-One approach involves a tag administrator creating and managing all the tags that users will apply to resources.
-You use IAM policy to limit who can create tags to a few select tag administrators, while granting all others in the tenancy only the ability to apply tags.
+One approach involves a tag administrator creating and managing all the tags that users apply to resources.
+Use IAM policy to select tag administrators, who can create tags to a few select tag administrators.
+Grant all others in the tenancy only the ability to apply tags.
 The benefit to this approach is that you can create and manage the keys and values used to tag resources.
-This avoids typos that weaken automation based on tags and provides better reporting based on tags.
+You can then avoid typos that weaken automation based on tags and provide better reporting based on tags.

-- You can create default tags that are applied to all resources in compartments.
+- Create default tags that are applied to all resources in compartments.
 See Managing Tag Defaults.

 - Specify that users must apply tags to resources to successfully create resources in compartments.

-- If you make a typo using defined tags, you can correct it by editing or even deleting.
-When you delete a defined tag, Oracle removes the key (and any value) for that tag from all resources.
+- If you make a typo using defined tags, correct it by editing or even deleting the tag.
+When you delete a defined tag, Oracle removes the key and any value for that tag from all resources.
 See Deleting Tag Key Definitions and Namespace.

 - Associate a list of predefined values for a defined tag.
 See Using Predefined Values.

-- Use system variables to automatically generate values for defined tags or tag defaults.
+- Use system variables to generate values for defined tags or tag defaults automatically.
 See Using Tag Variables.

 - Track costs based on defined tags.
 See Using Cost-Tracking Tags.